TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-howtoimproveanddebugperformance-datawarehouses.md

 	cloudEnvironments="public"
 />

-# How to enhance and debug query performance
+# How to enhance or troubleshoot query performance

 ## **Recommended steps**
 The following are the most common issues for slow query performance: